Valve Adjustment on OBD-I Prelude

 For cylinders 2 and 4, repeat from step 3 to 5 with them.

-At the end, put back the valve cover and the distributor cap.
-Tighten the timing cover bolts and the valve cover crown shaped nuts to a torque of 7 inch lbs or 10 N.m.
+In the end, put back the valve cover and the distributor cap.
+Tighten the timing cover bolts and the valve cover crown shaped nuts to a torque of 7-inch lbs or 10 N.m.

 For the SOHC (2.3L) engine, the process is similar.
 Just valve clearances are different: